Fishing in Hafjell

 Fish species in Øyerfjellet

-Here weed was put out in 1943.
-Siken has good breeding opportunities on Goppollvatnet, and the stock has gradually become redundant.
-The Mountain Board has a project going on to thin out the stock of whitefish.
+Here common white fish was put out in 1943.
+The common white fish has good breeding opportunities on Goppollvatnet, and the stock has gradually become redundant.

 This is the only lake in Øyerfjellet where - in addition to the trout - there is char.

-In addition to the trout, there is a large stock of perch on the Horn Lake.
-The Mountain Board has for a number of years tried to thin out the stock of perch here.
+In addition to the trout, there is a large stock of perch in Hornsjøen.

-In Åsta, it is sad.
-How far it goes is uncertain, but grief has been taken far up in NerÅst-åa.
+In Åsta, it is grayling.
+How far it goes is uncertain, but grayling has been taken far up in NerÅst-åa.

 At the northern end of Lake Våsjø it is arranged for disabled people to fish.
 Here are floating docks, and rowboats for lending.
 There is also a toilet, a barbecue area and a gaping hook.